woiv1011/MP3-Encoder/README.md

 * Filepath parsing must be compatible with both linux and windows
     * Regex filename ending or check manually
         * what if filename doesn't have .wav ending (linux ?)
-* Error safety checks, exceptions handling, etc
+* Error safety checks, exception handling, etc